jkmin687/SePurity-Vendor-Risk-Assessment-Project/04_control_evaluation/Control_Evaluation.md

 | Continuity & Recovery   | Multi-region redundancy, 99.99% SLA              | Strong        |
 | Third-Party Oversight   | Publishes subprocessors in AWS Artifact          | Partial       |

-**My take:** AWS is the backbone of SePurity.
+**Observation:** AWS is the backbone of SePurity.
 Their controls are mature and reliable, but the shared responsibility model means SePurity has to handle some monitoring on its own.
 Residual risk is moderate.

 ---